szomoru/MP1-Bodyweight/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneSE, iPhone 6 & iPhone 11 Pro.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Functional Testing
+    During the development process and after that there were several tests carried out to validate the links.
+All external and internal links were tested several times.

 ### Known Bugs